-Robert T. Grand is Firm Managing Partner of Barnes & Thornburg LLP and is resident in the firm’s Indianapolis office.
-Formerly managing partner of the Indianapolis office, he is a member of the Governmental Services and Finance Department.
+Robert T. Grand is firm managing partner of Barnes & Thornburg LLP and is resident in the firm’s Indianapolis office.
+Formerly managing partner of the Indianapolis office, he is a member of the Government Services and Finance Department.

 His governmental regulations practice focused on representing public and private clients before state agencies.
 Mr. Grand also has represented public and private clients before federal agencies and the U.S. Congress.

 A past member of the National Association of Bond Lawyers, he is also a former chairman of the Governmental Practice Section of the Indiana State Bar Association.

 Mr. Grand graduated from Wabash College in 1978 and Indiana University Robert H. McKinney School of Law in 1982.
 He is admitted to practice in the state of Indiana.

 Mr. Grand served as administrative assistant to Lt.
 Governor Bob Orr (1979-1981) and then Governor Bob Orr (1981-1982).
 He was former treasurer of Friends of Dick Lugar (1987-2007), served as the Bush-Cheney finance chairman for Indiana, and was a member of the 2000 Bush-Cheney recount team in Palm Beach County, Florida.
 He currently serves on the executive committee of the Mike Pence for Indiana Committee.

 The Best Lawyers in America has recognized Mr. Grand every year since 2005.
 In the 2016 edition of Best Lawyers in America, he was listed as a "Lawyer of the Year" for his work in government relations practice and municipal law.
 Mr. Grand has also been recognized on the Indiana Super Lawyers list.